raphleu/docker_armagetron_server/readme.md

 The intention of this repository is to make your life running a server easier.
 If you would like to expirement with settings or scripts, this is a great way to get started doing that locally.
 You can then take your learnings here and apply them to a server hosted over the internet.

+I first made this to get a newer version of tron server (sty+ct+ap) running locally so that I could try writing some scripts.
+It turns out, that version of tron server has some OS requirements which I didn't meet with my laptop.
+That's where docker came in to save the day and make my life easier.
+Hope it can make yours easier.

 ## Getting Started

 These instuctions will get you running an armagetron server locally, which you will be able to connect your client to.
 From there, the world is your oyster.